WP-GEB-Estimator

 Introduction

-The "WP-GEB" in the tool name WP-GEB-Estimator stands for weight-perturbed generalization error bounds and WP-GEB-Estimator is a tool for estimating the upper bounds of randomly weight-perturbed generalization errors and the upper bounds of worst weight-perturbed generalization errors for neural classifiers (hereafter called just classifiers).
-The weight-perturbed generalization errors represent the expected values of the misclassification-rates of classifiers when perturbations are added on weight-parameters between neurons during inferences for any input.
-Random perturbations are randomly selected from uniform distribution with specified range, while worst perturbations are selected towards misclassification within the range.
-Although even worst perturbations do not necessarily cause misclassification, perturbations really causing misclassification are called adversarial perturbations .
-The definitions of weight-perturbed generalization error bounds and the details of WP-GEB-Estimator are explained in the WP-GEB-Estimator User Manual ( English version [PDF:181KB] and Japanese version [PDF:334KB] ).
+The "WP-GEB" in the tool name WP-GEB-Estimator-2 stands for weight-perturbed generalization bounds and WP-GEB-Estimator-2 is a tool for estimating the upper bounds of weight-perturbed generalization errors and the upper bounds of weight-perturbed generalization risks of neural classifiers (hereafter called just classifiers).
+Weight-perturbations represent perturbation added to weight-parameters of classifiers, and weight-perturbed generalization errors are the expected values of the misclassification-rates of classifiers for any input and any perturbation, where the input and the perturbation are sampled according to distributions.
+On the other hand, weight-perturbed generalization risks are the expected values of the existence rates of risky data , for which the misclassification-rates due to perturbations (i.e., the existence rate of adversarial weight-perturbations) exceeds the acceptable threshold.
+Weight-perturbed generalization errors are effective for evaluating robustness against random perturbations (e.g., natural noise), while weight-perturbed generalization risks are effective for evaluating robustness against worst-case perturbations (e.g., adversarial attacks).
+The definitions of weight-perturbed generalization error bounds and the details of WP-GEB-Estimator-2 are explained in the WP-GEB-Estimator-2 User Manual ( English version [PDF:186KB] and Japanese version [PDF:346KB] ).

 Machine Learning Quality Management (MLQM) Guideline has been developed to clearly explain the quality of various industrial products including statistical machine learning.
 This guideline defines an internal quality property, called the stability of trained models, which represents that trained-models reasonably behave even for unseen input data.
-Figure 1 shows the techniques to evaluate and improve stability for each phase and each level, which is Figure 14 in the MLQM-Guideline ver.4 (The version 3 has already been available from this site and the version 4 will be published soon).
-WP-GEB-Estimator is a useful tool for evaluating the stability of trained classifiers in the evaluation phase because it has the following functions:
+Figure 1 shows the techniques to evaluate and improve stability for each phase and each level, which is Figure 14 in the MLQM-Guideline ver.4 (The version 3 has already been available from this site and the version 4 will be published soon from this site).
+WP-GEB-Estimator-2 is a useful tool for evaluating the stability of trained classifiers in the evaluation phase because it has the following functions:

 • [Noise robustness] It can measure misclassification-rates of randomly weight-perturbed classifiers for a test-dataset and a perturbation sample.